PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidPlusEqualsOperatorOnArraysOrStrings.md

 ## Description

 PowerShell's `+=` operator creates a new array everytime an element gets added to it.
 This can leads to a noticable performance hit on arrays that have more than 1000 elements and many elements are being added.
+Another negative side effect is also that by re-creating an entire new array one loses the reference to the original object.

 ## How